New York and New Haven Railroad: Operations

-On July 11, 1848, the recently opened New Haven and Northampton Railroad (also known as the Canal Line), running north from New Haven to Plainville, was leased to the NY&NH.
-On February 16, 1850, the second part of the line to Granby was also leased; further extensions northward into Massachusetts were later acquired by the New Haven and Northampton as well.
+On July 11, 1848, the NY&NH leased the recently opened New Haven and Northampton Railroad (also known as the Canal Line), running north from New Haven to Plainville.
+On February 16, 1850, a recently opened continuation of the line to Granby was also leased; further extensions northward into Massachusetts were later acquired by the New Haven and Northampton as well.
 The New York and New Haven's lease of the New Haven and Northampton expired June 30, 1869, and was not renewed, and the latter returned to independent operations; the Canal Line ultimately outlasted the New York and New Haven.

 The first superintendent of the railroad was R.B.
 Mason.
 He was succeeded by George W. Whistler Jr. In 1854, James Henry Hoyt of Stamford, Connecticut, became the third superintendent.
 When the railroad's first track was built in the 1840s, Hoyt had been a contractor grading portions of it, building bridges, and supplying ties.
 He then supplied the railroad with fuel and was again a heavy contractor when the second track was built.

 The eastern half of the north shore line, from New Haven east to New London, was chartered in 1848 as the New Haven & New London Railroad, opening in 1852.
 In 1856 it was consolidated with the unbuilt New London and Stonington Railroad to form the New Haven, New London & Stonington Railroad, which was leased by the New York, Providence & Boston Railroad (NYP&B) in 1859.
 The line east to Stonington was never built and the company was reorganized as the Shore Line Railway in 1865.
 The NY&NH leased it on November 1, 1870, as an eastern extension of its line.

 On September 7, 1870, the NY&NH and Hartford & New Haven agreed to consolidate into one continuous line from New York to Springfield, Massachusetts.
 This merger happened on July 24, 1872, forming the New York, New Haven and Hartford Railroad.

 Successors

 The line has since passed into Penn Central, Conrail and is now mostly part of Amtrak's Northeast Corridor, with additional passenger service provided by Metro-North Railroad.
-The state of Connecticut currently owns the line from New Haven to the Connecticut border, and Metro-North controls the line from New Rochelle to New Haven.
+The state of Connecticut currently owns the line from New Haven to the New York border, and Metro-North controls the line from New Rochelle to New York City.
 Just as in 1849, the line merges with the current Harlem Line in the Bronx to access Grand Central Terminal.